WandaVision release schedule: When does the next episode come to Disney+?

 Marvel’s WandaVision premiered on Disney+ on Friday 15th January 2021, launching with two episodes to really hit the ground running.

-New episodes of WandaVision will be released every Friday over the next eight weeks, leading up to an epic finale in early March (the series has nine episodes total lasting about six hours collectively).
+New episodes of WandaVision have since been released every Friday, leading up to an epic finale in early March (the series has nine episodes total lasting about six hours collectively).

 And while the show may start off small with its quirky sitcom parody, director Matt Shakman told RadioTimes.com the episodes will get longer and more action-packed as they go along.